Winter Olympics: North Korea sanctions tested by Nike, Samsung products

 The U.N.
 Security Council’s various sanctions against Kim Jong Un’s regime include strict bans on exports of luxury goods, including sports gear, to North Korea.
 The international sanctions could bar Olympic organizers and sponsors from providing North Korean athletes with certain perks that hundreds of other Olympians will receive.

+“The IOC will provide mobile phones to all athletes and officials of all countries participating at the Olympic Winter Games PyeongChang 2018," an International Olympic Committee spokesperson told FOX Business.
+"Regarding North Korea, all participants are requested not to take the phones back to their home country but to only use them during their stay in PyeongChang, since that is required to allow them to participate in the Games.”

-Samsung and Nike did not immediately respond to FOX Business’s request for comment on the situation.
-Representatives for the International Olympic Committee and the Pyeongchang 2018 Organizing Committee also could not be reached for comment.
+The IOC official would not specify whether the North Korean athletes would receive the Samsung smartphones.
+Samsung did not respond to FOX Business’s request for comment on the situation.
+Representatives for the Pyeongchang 2018 Organizing Committee also could not be reached for comment.

+A Nike representative said members of the joint Korean women’s hockey team competing in Pyeongchang will not wear uniforms manufactured by the Oregon-based company due to concerns about the sanctions.

 Continue Reading Below